 - Mobile screen width : The width of the screen, in pixels.

 - Mobile video support : The video file formats and codecs that the mobile device supports.
-Several dimension values exist for different codecs of MP4 and 3GPP files.
-Values in this dimension are not mutually exclusive; a single hit can attribute to multiple dimension values.
+Several dimension items exist for different codecs of MP4 and 3GPP files.
+Values in this dimension are not mutually exclusive; a single hit can attribute to multiple dimension items.